centuryfall/prime-number-finder-kata/README.md

 0/29/2018 12:28PM: Updates to main methods.
 Moving to ConsolePrinter now.
 10/29/2018 1:36PM: Found issue with Big-O time.
 Refactored this and changed around methods to only iterate when a number's divisors array has a length less than 2.
 10/29 8:57PM: Finalized the project.

+Help from:
+https://stackoverflow.com/a/37330629 for testing RSpec with example console inputs